DIEP Flap Reconstruction

 “I couldn't even believe the result of my breast reconstruction from Dr. Feledy.
 Not only did the surgery help me feel more self-confident with my appearance, I felt like I got part of myself back.” —N.S.

 View Dr. Feledy's DIEP flap reconstruction surgery before and after results.
 All images are actual patients.

-The surgical removal of a breast, also known as mastectomy, can be a life-saving procedure for survivors of breast cancer.
+The surgical removal of a breast, also known as mastectomy, can be a life-saving procedure for breast cancer patients.
 Unfortunately, mastectomy often leaves patients feeling incomplete and insecure.
-Breast reconstruction surgery can allow breast cancer survivors to recover an important part of their womanhood by restoring the appearance of the breast.
+The DIEP Flap Breast reconstruction surgery allows breast cancer survivors to recover an important part of their womanhood by restoring the appearance of the breast.

 Patients who have undergone a mastectomy often pursue reconstructive surgery to regain the beautifully contoured breast that was taken by surgery.
 DIEP flap breast reconstruction is not recommended for patients who:

-Flap reconstruction techniques almost always require a breast implant to complete the appearance of the breast.
+DIEP flap reconstruction techniques almost always require a breast implant to complete the appearance of the breast.
 Saline implants, which are filled with a saltwater solution, can be filled to varying amounts, while silicone implants feel more natural and are filled with silicone gel.
-The choice between different types of implants is important and should be discussed with your surgeon.
+The choice between different types of breast implants is important and should be discussed with Dr. Feledy.